hydraulic-software/conveyor/guidebook/docs/tutorial/hare/signing.md

 Your users must follow annoying instructions to install the app.
 That's because it's being self-signed, not signed by a recognized certificate authority.
 Let's fix that.

 When you ran your first command Conveyor announced it had generated a "root key" and that you should back it up.
-It also generated two `.csr` files and printed the paths to them.

 The root key is stored in your `defaults.conf` file and looks like this:

 ```